4 Ways to Wow Your Clients in their First 90 Days

 #2: Prioritize transparency.

 Committing to transparency can help you impress new customers and drive brand loyalty in the long run.
-According to recent consumer surveys, 88 percent of consumers say that authenticity is a key factor when deciding what brands they support, and 46 percent of consumers say that they would pay more to purchase from brands they trust.
+According to a 2023 consumer survey, 88 percent of consumers say that authenticity is a key factor when deciding what brands they support, and 46 percent of consumers say that they would pay more to purchase from brands they trust.

 Companies may shy away from being transparent to achieve some perceived benefit in the short-term.
 If you hope to earn long-term client loyalty though, it’s important to pursue transparency with your clients as often and early as possible.